yaoweideng/MotifBench/readme.md

 # Test-Cases

-MotifBench includes 30 test problems that are specified in `./test_cases.csv`, and through the pdb files in `./motif_pdbs/`.
+MotifBench includes 30 test problems.
+These problems are specified in `./test_cases.csv`, through reference to experimental structures in the protein data bank.
+For convenience of input to motif-scaffolding methods, we provides pdb files that include the complete problem specifications in `./motif_pdbs/`.

+### Motif specifications in `./test_cases.csv`
-In this csv, each row defines a test case, with the following columns characterize the problems:
+In this csv, each row defines a test case, with the following columns specifying the problem:
 * `pdb_id` The Protein Data Bank identifier of the experimentally characterized structure from which the motif extracted.
 * `motif_residues` The chain ID and indices of residues that comprise the motif.
 Discontiguous residue ranges are separated by semicolons.
 * `redesign_idcs` The indices of residues within motif segments for which the amino acid type is not constrained to match its identity in the reference protein, and will be "redesigned" during inverse-folding.
 This column is included because in cases where side-chain atoms are not involved in protein function, the motif-scaffolding problem may be made easier by allowing alternative amino acid types to be chosen for these positions during fixed-backbone sequence design.